dlt-hub/dlt/README.md

 - **Connect with the Community**: Join other dlt users and contributors on our [Slack](https://join.slack.com/t/dlthub-community/shared_invite/zt-1slox199h-HAE7EQoXmstkP_bTqal65g)
 - **Report issues and suggest features**: Please use the [GitHub Issues](https://github.com/dlt-hub/dlt/issues) to report bugs or suggest new features.
 Before creating a new issue, make sure to search the tracker for possible duplicates and add a comment if you find one.
+- **Track progress of our work and our plans**: Please check out our [public Github project](https://github.com/orgs/dlt-hub/projects/9)
 - **Contribute Verified Sources**: Contribute your custom sources to the [dlt-hub/verified-sources](https://github.com/dlt-hub/verified-sources) to help other folks in handling their data tasks.
 - **Contribute code**: Check out our [contributing guidelines](CONTRIBUTING.md) for information on how to make a pull request.
 - **Improve documentation**: Help us enhance the dlt documentation.